KelvinTegelaar/CIPP/README.md

 I was recently on a call with one of my friends and he said he was changing the world.
 That insipred me to change the world just a little bit too. :) I'm hoping that this is one of the tools that make you smile.
 # What's the pricing?

-This project is **Sponsorware**.
+This project is **FREE** but we do have a **Sponsorware** component.
 The sponsorware structure for this project is pretty simple; the code is available to everyone and free to use.
 You will need some technical know-how to put it all together.
 Sponsors receive the following benefits

-For users of the project that sponsor:
+### For users of the project that sponsor:

 - The project will be hosted for you.
 - The hosted version will always be the latest release and automatically updated.